Our Blended Family

 Family: Susan Raven (b.
 1599, d.
 8 October 1675)

-He signed a will in Concord, Middlesex, Massachusetts, United States.
+• Will: He signed a will in Concord, Middlesex, Massachusetts, United StatesBGO.
 I George Mirriam of Concord in New Engld. in the Coun. of Midd.

 being in perfect memory do make this my last will and testamt. in manner & forme as following.